krauseannelize/notes-google-data-analytics-prof/3-Prepare-Data-for-Exploration/3-Database-essentials.md

 - keep the length of each line under 100 characters and use indentation for readability

 See the [SQL Best Practices](/documents/sql-best-practices.pdf) guide for more detailed information.

 ---

+## Activity: Create a custom table in BigQuery

+---